jgorman/rails_ubuntu/README.md

 - https://www.virtualbox.org/wiki/Downloads

-We can configure the Vagrant guests to use port forwarding like this or we can use the private network option as shown in the Vagrantfiles below.
+We can configure the Vagrant guests to use port forwarding like this or we can use the private or public network options as shown in the Vagrantfiles below.

 ```
   config.vm.network :forwarded_port, guest: 22, host: 8022